 In addition, every student had to serve four weeks in a military camp and was forced to become a reserve officer cadet.
 Female students had to participate in a seminar for civil defense.
 Sports courses were mandatory once a week.

-And during summer break, all students had to work for six weeks--
+And during summer break, all students had to work for six weeks--at a construction site.

 Students could get into trouble for telling political jokes, owning certain books, or not participating in May 1st demonstrations.
 In fact, being seen with a book by George Orwell would get you taken off the university register.